tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

    </tbody>
 </table>

-They aren't too different &mdash; California, New York, Texas, New Jersey, Maryland, and Ohio still feature prominently on both lists, so focusing on states probably reflects the MSAs within that state as well.
+They aren't too different from the list of MSAs &mdash; California, New York, Texas, New Jersey, Maryland, and Ohio still feature prominently on both lists, so focusing on states probably reflects the MSAs within that state as well.

-To try to determine which states has the most density for API-specific documentation jobs, I searched [Indeed.com](https://indeed.com) for the term ["API"](https://www.indeed.com/jobs?q=API&l=California), filtered by state (it wasn't possible to filter by MSA).
+To try to determine which states have the most density for API-specific documentation jobs, I searched [Indeed.com](https://indeed.com) for the term ["API"](https://www.indeed.com/jobs?q=API&l=California) and filtered by state (it wasn't possible to filter by MSA).
 I did one set of searches on August 12, 2018, and another on December 26, 2018.
 Then I averaged the two.

 I didn't meticulously examine each hit in the Indeed results for "API" to see if it actually related to *documentation jobs* with APIs, or even that it related to APIs (though I did spot check).
 I assume that the number of documentation jobs will be a relative percentage of the API-related jobs overall.
-For example, if a state has 1,000 hits for "API," if we were to examine each job and filter the results down to "technical writer" jobs that mention APIs, we would see some relative percentage (e.g., 5 percent) of those jobs to be related to technical writing.
+For example, if a state has 1,000 hits for "API," if we were to examine each job and filter the results down to "technical writer" jobs that mention APIs, we would probably see that some relative percentage (e.g., 5 percent) of those jobs relate to technical writing.
 Error rates will probably be the same overall as well.

-Admittedly, I'm by no means versed in statistics, and I admit that this method has many flaws for our overall question (*to find the best locations for API documentation jobs*).
+Admittedly, I'm by no means versed in statistics, and I admit that this method has many flaws for our overall question (*where are the best locations for API documentation jobs?*).
 For example, a high number of jobs doesn't necessarily mean more jobs will be available if there are just more technical writers competing for those jobs.

 To illustrate, suppose the state is small and has only about 500 technical writers in the area, but the technical writer growth rate in the area is high as well as the mentions of "API."
 Is that a better area in which to find a job?
 Maybe.
 It depends on how many writers are competing for the jobs &mdash; that information would be even harder to gather.
 On the other hand, living in a larger tech hub with more variation in the job opportunities and required technical skills might provide more selection and fit for your particular skills.
 API doc hiring managers usually want candidates familiar with the languages they're targeting, so with more jobs available, you might have a better shot at matching up with one of the roles.

+Additionally, just because states have a high employment rate of technical writers doesn't mean it's where you want to be.
+We could have also used the list of the  "Fastest-Growing States for Technical Writers and Export and GDP Performance in 2017."
+With this approach, rather than looking at employment numbers, we would examine the employment percent change from the previous year, targeting areas of growth.

+Alternatively, we could have examined the top areas based on industry sectors.
+The [Computer Systems Design and Related Services Industries](https://collegegrad.com/industries/computer-systems-design) employs the most technical writers, but if you're focused on another industry, different locations might be more optimal for these other industry sectors.
+California has a high density of computer-focused companies, while New Jersey has more pharmaceutical companies.

 Thus, it's hard to say for sure where the best locations are for API doc jobs, especially as they fit your profile.
-At most, we can indicate where some promising areas appear to be, based on the technical writer employment in the area and the prevalence of "API" as a keyword in job postings in the area.
+At most, in this topic I indicate where some promising areas appear to be, based on the technical writer employment in the area and the prevalence of "API" as a keyword in job postings in the area.

 ## API keyword density by state

-Here's the data from my search for the keyword "API" in job searches on Indeed.com, contextualized with the technical writer employment for the state:
+Here's the data from my search for the keyword "API" in job searches on Indeed.com, contextualized with the technical writer employment for the state.
+I sorted by most API hits since that's what we're focusing on here.

 <table>
 <colgroup>